-Some of Australia’s most innovative architects and building designers have presented a glimpse of the future of NSW homes as the winners of the Missing Middle Design Competition were announced at an awards ceremony last night.
+Some of Australia’s most innovative architects and building designers have presented a glimpse of the future of NSW homes as the winners of the Missing Middle Design Competition were announced at an awards ceremony earlier this month.

 The national competition received 111 entries for homes designed using straightforward complying development rules in three different medium density categories - dual occupancy, terraces and manor homes.